 US Arctic Chair

-In collaboration with his/her hosts, the US Arctic Chair is expected to engage with faculty inside and outside the host institution, give public lectures, lead seminars, supervise Master’s and Ph.D. candidates with their research and writing, as well as mentoring.
+In collaboration with his/her hosts, the US Arctic Chair is expected to engage with faculty inside and outside the host institution, give public lectures, lead seminars, supervise Master’s and Ph.D. candidates with their research and writing, and provide mentorship.

 Terms of this grant include:

 - Maintenance grant of NOK 200.000 for 3-4 months.
 This amount will cover maintenance and housing for the grantee in Norway.
 There is no additional financial support for dependents but family members may accompany grantee to the site.

 - Allowance of NOK 25.000,- for round-trip international travel, including excess baggage allowance, shipping costs, etc. for grantee only.

 Application deadline is August 1 for the following academic year.